tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

-Mode splitting- Time steps are split up in 2 D and 3 D modes 2D resolves the depth averaged system (barotropic) i.e. density does not change with depth 3D resolves the baroclinic system i.e. density is depth dependent these 2 modes are coupled using a ....
+Mode splitting- Time steps are split up in 2 D and 3 D modes 2D resolves the depth averaged system (barotropic) i.e. density does not change with depth 3D resolves the baroclinic system i.e. density is depth dependent

 #### 5. Overset meshes/nesting